 MO and MT messages

-Two terms that are often referred to in SMS business are MO (Mobile Originated) and MT (Mobile Terminated) messages.
+Two terms that are referred to in SMS business are MO (Mobile Originated) and MT (Mobile Terminated) messages.

 Mobile Network Operator (MNO)